GeorgeHernandez/GeorgeHernandez/MobileMe.md

 # 1. Mobile Me

-Notes on my mobile gear for every day and other occassions.
+summary: My mobile habits for every day carry and other occasions.

 - [1.
 Mobile Me](#1-mobile-me)
   - [1.1.
 Usually On Me](#11-usually-on-me)